 Smart grid protocols

-As renewable energy resources increase, secure smart grid protocols are vital to optimizing our electricity grid.
+As the use of distributed energy resources increases, secure smart grid protocols are necessary to optimize the use of our existing physical grid infrastructure.

-Written in Rust, our implementation is fast, reliable, and suitable for many environments.
-It is a building block for a multitude of digital products and services underpinning the energy transition.
+Our project, called OpenLEADR-rs, offers an open source implementation of OpenADR version 3, that is suitable for many environments.
+Written in Rust, it's a lightweight and reliable a building block for a multitude of digital products and services underpinning the energy transition.

 What We've Done